Winterports Travel Insurance

 From Michael Pettifer

-Get your motor Insurance wrong and you could loose your car, get your travel insurance wrong and you could loose your house, especially with the high costs associated with a ski injury and rising with a falling pound.
+Get your motor insurance wrong and you could lose your car, get your travel insurance wrong and you could lose your house, especially with the high costs associated with a ski injury and rising with a falling pound.
 So don't always go for the cheapest.

 Below are a few points to watch out for.